Santhosh-beginner/CS230_project3/README.md

 $ vim replacement/myrepl.llc_repl
 ```

-4 Traces are available in "dpc3_traces" folder which we use to obtain the results.
+Note:- Four Traces are available in "dpc3_traces" folder which we use to obtain the results.
 All results we obtained are in "resultoftraces" folder .
 In this folder results are grouped in 4 different folders for 4 differet traces we used
 and in each trace folder we have results for inclusive, exclusive and noninclusive.
 if you want to run simulation for other trace add trace to dpc3_traces folder and follow above steps for running.